commandAGI/commandAGI/docs/tutorials/getting-started/remote_computer_control.md

 # Remote Computer Control

-This guide explains how to control remote computers with commandLAB.
+This guide explains how to control remote computers with commandAGI2.

 ## Overview